Probate Q&A Series

 4. Seek Sale Authorization: Petition under N.C.
 Gen. Stat. § 28A-15-1 for court approval to sell the real property.

-5. Handle Foreclosure Deadlines: Notify the mortgage holder and file motions to postpone or halt foreclosure if possible.
+5. Handle Foreclosure Deadlines: Notify the mortgage holder and seek to postpone foreclosure if possible.

 6. Clear Title Issues: Pay or negotiate liens, property taxes, and homeowner’s association fees.